-The fair value of the repurchase agreement, money market mutual funds, and U.S. Treasury securities are determined by quoted market prices in active markets for identical assets.
+The fair value of the money market mutual funds is determined by quoted market prices in active markets for identical assets.

 Level 2 Fair Value Measurements

 The fair value for agency securities is determined by reference to quoted market prices for similar investments, yield curves, and other relevant information.